shubham2924/nodeMailer/README.md

 # NodeMailer_Gmail_Backend
-In this project, we are going to add nodemailer to send mails.
+In this project, we are going to add nodemailer to send mails from gmail account to any email id(s).

-## Appendix
+## Note:

+### Common Errors : Application-specific password required
+This error is due to a security layer google uses to protect your account.
+You are required to create an App Password to use in this instance.

+### How to Fix :
+- Login to your google account.
+- From the sidebar, click on security
+- Scroll down to Signing in with google
+- Click on App Passwords to Generate a new App Password This will generate a 16 character xxxx xxxx xxxx xxxx app-password.

-Create env.js file in the root directory and put your own email and password.
+## Create .env file in the root directory and put your own sensitive information.
 ```
 module.exports = {
-    EMAIL : '<YOUR_EMAIL>',
-    PASSWORD : '<GMAIL_GENERATED_PASSWORD>'
+    PASSWORD=YOUR_APP_PASSWORD
+    EMAIL=SENDER_EMAIL
+    TOEMAIL=RECEIVER_EMAIL
 }
 ```
-For More Information Join [Daily Tuition](https://www.youtube.com/@dailytuition).